DuyetBKU/rubiks-cube-solver/README.md

 - User interaction with 3D visuals
 - Combining Web + AI + Graphics into one!

-And, of course, to collect 🌟 stars and followers 😎

 ---

 ## 🙌 Support & Star

-If you find this interesting, **please give a star ⭐**
-It helps me a lot and motivates further development!

 ```bash
 git clone https://github.com/DuyetBKU/rubik-3d-solver